-- being fired and realizing you’ve hated your job, and so it is truly time to change, or
+- being fired and realizing you’ve hated your job, so it is truly time to change

-- gaining enough weight that even your fat clothes don’t fit, or
+- gaining enough weight that even your fat clothes don’t fit

-Use your own wisdom to determine what is right for you
+Use your wisdom to determine what is right for you

 So often, we have the answers we need inside of us, but they’re frequently the ones we’d rather NOT listen to for fear they will further complicate our lives.